 While we might not get more storms in a warmer climate, most studies show storms will get stronger and produce more rain.
 Storm surge is worse now than it was 100 years ago, thanks to the rise in sea levels.

-And unless the rate of greenhouse gas emissions changes, hurricanes are expected to intensify more rapidly in the coming decades, the scientific research group Climate Central said.
+And unless we change the rate of greenhouse gas emissions, we should expect hurricanes to intensify more rapidly in the coming decades, the scientific research group Climate Central said.

 Get the latest delivered to your inbox: Sign up for storm email alerts here.

 CORRECTION: An earlier version of this story gave the incorrect surname for storm victim Steven Sweet.
 It has been corrected.